waocats/crabgo/src/doc/src/faq.md

 ### Is the plan to use GitHub as a package repository?

-No. The plan for Cargo is to use [crates.io], like npm or Rubygems do with [npmjs.com][1] and [rubygems.org][3].
+No. The plan for Crabgo is to use [crates.io], like npm or Rubygems do with [npmjs.com][1] and [rubygems.org][3].

 We plan to support git repositories as a source of packages forever,